yzdxs/learn-anything/readme.md

 # [privacy](https://my.mindnode.com/WfU199kJZjWxNjs5pSqXDB1hgdhRYDnGstVLpP5v)

-privacy is important, what can you do to preserve your identity online
+- is the ability of an individual or group to seclude themselves, or information about themselves and thereby express themselves selectively
+- it is the right of people to conceal information about themselves that others might use to their advantage

 # [hacking](https://my.mindnode.com/aC1CYSVvWsSdPHaFxRaPz69Qsr8Q98SvRcxxXttu)

-someone who tries to get into another person’s computer using computer software such trojan horse programs, computer viruses and worms that can hurt other people’s computers
+- someone who tries to get into another person’s computer using computer software such trojan horse programs, computer viruses and worms that can hurt other people’s computers

 # [aircraft](https://my.mindnode.com/jnxfVTCF3TJa23jd7CEv7DmMR7PJ6uZwYW58ygMu)